SnowballSH/Avalanche/README.md

 Avalanche also has a lichess account (though not often played): https://lichess.org/@/IceBurnEngine

+## Usage

+Avalanche follows the UCI protocol and is not a full chess application.
+You should use Avalanche with a UCI-compatible GUI interface.
+If you need to use the CLI, make sure to send \n at the end of your input (^\n on windows command prompt).

 ## Past Versions

 | Version      | CCRL 40/15 | CCRL Blitz |